nakshay/wstp/README.md

 - [x] Collect task in common pool and distribute tasks to workers
 - [x] Run tasks from individual pool and steal task on idle.
 - [x] Steal tasks from others
+- [ ] Make Stealing task, and waiting more efficient
+- [ ] Add test cases for pool configuration and validations
 - [ ] Safely shutdown